 The ‘practical flattening’ curve to the right, is produced as a result of starting the flattening at the more practical time of when case numbers have started to rise.
 This means measures are lockdowns and any other measures as introduced as people are seeing cases already rising.
 Most countries only introduced measures to ‘flatten the curve’ after their curve had already started, so this curve was still feasible.
 Further, as the curve shows, the curve peak is still at the same level as with Curve 1 above, but the peak arrives earlier with substantially less of those economically costly shutdowns.
 Get the spread rate correct is a challenge and if the rate turns out at 1.0 or lower, you get a different graph (stop the curve).
 This ‘Curve 2’ graph results from measures that slow increase in cases, but do not stop the increase in cases.
 The graph here was produced by halving the spread rate.
 Note that peak cases is again reduced to 1/4 of the number that would occur without flattening the curve, but with Covid-19, even 1/4 of the raw curve level will still be a huge peak cases number.

-Herd Immunity: The ‘single’ curve as above will deliver herd immunity, but only that level of herd immunity will only be effective while social distancing and any other measures introduced are to reduce spread rates.
-Remain in place.
-Remove the ‘social distancing’, and cases will rise again until true herd immunity is reached.
-If ‘flattening’ measures are removed after the curve peak, there will be a second peak, but also a reward of full herd immunity, and from the time measures are removed, borders can be opened and society returns to normal.
+Herd Immunity: The ‘single’ curve as above will deliver herd immunity, but only that level of herd immunity will only be effective while social distancing and any other measures introduced are to reduce spread rates remain in place.
+Remove the ‘social distancing’ measures, and cases will rise again until true herd immunity is reached.
+If ‘flattening’ measures (indicated by the blue bar) are removed after the curve peak, there will be a second peak, but also a reward of full herd immunity, and from the time measures are removed, borders can be opened and society returns to normal.
 This ‘two peaks’ curve has a short ‘flattening’ time, which keeps the economic cost low, provides full immunity and allows re-opening borders.
 At the outset, many countries may have been aiming for this curve.
 The problem with Covid-19, is that peak case levels can still be a burden on the medical system.
 Choosing a single set of measures to deliver this curve requires almost impossibly accurate modelling.

 Some countries started with the goal of producing a very flat curve but gradually introducing more and more ‘flattening’ adjustment measures as case numbers increased.
 However, with the exponential growth early in an outbreak, and a time lag before measures take effect, this becomes a very risky strategy, resulting in countries changing course to a ‘stop’ strategy as per curve 3, below.